• Skip to primary navigation

 Check the list of participating restaurants here, on the website of the member-supported NYC tourism marketing agency.
 But do not make your reservations here.

-Make reservations through Open Table directly with participating restaurants, where you can also search by location, type of food, or whether you prefer lunch or dinner.
+Make reservations through Open Table or directly with participating restaurants, where you can also search by location, type of food, or whether you prefer lunch or dinner.
 Of course, as always, beverages, taxes and tip are additional.

 Weekends vs. weekdays – Many restaurants do not participate during the weekends, so don’t expect a Saturday night prime time table.